Pyroh/DefaultsWrapper/README.md

 - **If no default value is provided** or the default value is `nil`:
     - the property **can return `nil`**
     - it will return the actual value or `nil` if there's no registered value for this key
-    - setting the property to `nil` will remove the value from the user's defaults detabase
+    - setting the property to `nil` will remove the value from the user's defaults database

 ### `CoreGraphics` types
 You cant use these `CoreGraphics` value types directly with `@Defaults` :